devan191/RISCV-Assembler-Simulator/README.md

 ## Overview

 This project is a custom-built RISC-V assembler and simulator, designed to translate RISC-V assembly code into machine code and simulate its execution.
 It provides a hands-on, educational tool for understanding the RISC-V instruction set architecture (ISA).
+Running live at https://riscv-assembler-simulator.vercel.app/

 ## Features